SokratisPapadopoulos/Business-Request-from-Sales-Management/README.md

 ## 🌟 **User Stories**

-Based on the request that was made from the business company, the following user stories were defined to fulfill delivery and ensure that acceptance criteria were maintained throughout the project.
+Based on the request that was made from the business company, the following user stories were defined to maintain the structure of the project and fulfill delivery.

 ▪ Sales Manager:	To get a dashboard overview of internet sales.
 Can follow better which customers and products sells the best.